 $50 Trick Las Vegas/does the $20-Dollar Trick Work in Vegas?

 If you are looking to save money in Vegas, then you may have run into the $50/$20-dollar trick.
-This is how it works: You pass a $20 tip to the front desk staff so as to get a complimentary upgrade to any available rooms or amenities at the Vegas hotel.
+This is how it works: You pass a $20 or $50 tip to the front desk staff so as to get a complimentary upgrade to any available rooms or amenities at the Vegas hotel.

 Some think it is a bribe; others call it a tip, but you can call it amateur hour.
 Vegas staff have seen this move a million times, and it doesn’t work as well as people think.